nwinn-student/luau-creator/README.md

 **Database**
 * **Name**: The database name
+* `withProperty(self, name: string, property: Collection): Database`: TODO.
-* `SetProperty(self, name: string, property: Collection): Store`: TODO.
+* `SetProperty(self, name: string, property: Collection)`: TODO.
+* `GetProperty(self, name: string): Collection`: TODO.
 * `GetProperties(self): {[string]: Collection}`: TODO.
-* `load(self, id: string): DataRecord`: TODO.
+* `new(self, id: string): DataRecord`: TODO.
-* `migrate(self, fn: Migrator)`: Sets the function called when `update(self, data: any?)` is called for a record to migrate data to the existing format if possible.

 **Collection**
-* **Variadic**: Additional DataColumns to the collection, unspecified in the initial collection, shall be added to the serialized output.
+* **Variadic**: Additional Elements to the collection, unspecified in the initial collection, shall be added to the serialized output.
-* **Defaults**: The default values associated with a collection DataColumn's `Value` property, typically one value per type.  i.e. "", 0, vector.zero, etc.
+* **Defaults**: The default values associated with a collection Element's `Value` property, typically one value per type.  i.e. "", 0, vector.zero, etc.
-* **SaveAttributes**: Determines which attributes of the DataColumn to add to the serialized output.
+* **SaveAttributes**: Determines which attributes of the Element to add to the serialized output.
 * **RemoveDefaultAttributes**: Whether saved attributes will be filtered according to the set default values.

-**DataColumn**
+**Element**
-* **Id**: The identifier of the DataColumn used to allow for the Name of the element to change without needing to implement migration patterns.
+* **Id**: The identifier of the Element used to allow for the Name of the element to change without needing to implement migration patterns.
-* **Name**: The key of the DataColumn within the database.
+* **Name**: The key of the Element within the database.
-* **Value**: The value of the DataColumn within the database.
+* **Value**: The value of the Element within the database.
-* **Attributes**: Metadata associated with the DataColumn that could be saved alongside the column's data.
+* **Attributes**: Metadata associated with the Element that could be saved alongside the column's data.

 **DataRecord**
 * **Name**: The name associated with the record, the primary key.
-* `data(self): any`: Returns data associated with the record.
+* `load(self, data: any)`: Loads the provided data into the record.
 * `GetAttributes(self, position: string): {[string]: any}`: Returns the metadata associated with the record at a specified position.
 A position is defined as key[.key], meaning that the metadata for data.key1.key2.etc is retrieved.
 * `GetComponents(self, position: string): {[string]: any}`: Returns the components associated with the record at a specified position.
 A position is defined as key[.key], meaning that the components for data.key1.key2.etc are retrieved.
 TODO: Explain the purpose.
-* `update(self, data: any?)`: Updates the internal data associated with the record based on the external data provided using `data(self): any`, or the provided data.
-The provided data is typically used when initially loading, as the migrator function is called to adjust the data to properly conform to the existing format.
+* `update(self)`: Updates the internal data associated with the record based on the external data provided using `data(self): any`, or the provided data.
 * `fetch(self): buffer`: Returns a serialized form of the internal data.
-The last call's return value is held until `update(self, data: any?)` is called to reduce potential overhead.
+The last call's return value is held until `update(self)` is called to reduce potential overhead.
 TODO: Remove this sentence?